 In the image, you can also see director Tobe Hooper on the left, pointing toward a gruesome corpse prop situated atop a gravestone — the grim aftermath of a cemetery that has been vandalized:

-A low-budget picture, Massacre was shot on 16mm color reversal film with the intention of going directly to a 35mm blowup internegative for theatrical release.
+A low-budget picture, Massacre was shot on 16mm color reversal film with the intention of going directly to a 35mm blowup internegative to then make theatrical release prints.
 This would help maintain image quality.

 While the sync-sound portions of the picture were largely shot with an Éclair NPR, the clockwork Bolex was also brought into play for handheld work and other specialty shots, such as this: